 1. How can I identify a 2020-W quarter?

 The W mint mark appears on the obverse beneath “IN GOD WE TRUST,” to the right of Washington’s portrait.
-These quarters were mixed into circulation with Philadelphia and Denver strikes, released on April 6, 2020.
+These quarters were mixed directly into Federal Reserve bulk bags alongside Philadelphia and Denver strikes, with the first two designs (American Samoa and Weir Farm) released on April 6, 2020.

-All 2020-W quarters feature the V75 privy mark near Washington’s chin.
-The five designs include American Samoa (fruit bats), Weir Farm, Salt River Bay, Marsh-Billings-Rockefeller, and Tallgrass Prairie.
-Check your pocket change carefully—these circulating rarities still turn up occasionally.
+All 2020-W quarters also feature the V75 privy mark near Washington’s chin.
+The five designs — American Samoa, Weir Farm, Salt River Bay, Marsh-Billings-Rockefeller, and Tallgrass Prairie — were distributed on staggered dates through November 2020.
+Check your pocket change carefully, as these circulating rarities still turn up occasionally in bank rolls.

 2. What is the V75 privy mark on 2020 quarters?